PlanktoScope/forklift/docs/specs/00-package.md

 - `url` is the URL of the file to be downloaded for export; the meaning of this field varies depending on the value of `source-type`.

-   - This field is required for the `http` source type and ignored for the `local` source type.
+   - This field is required for the `http` and `http-archive` source types and ignored for the `local` source type.

    - For the `http` source type, the URL should be of the file which is downloaded and directly exported as a file.

+   - For the `http-archive` source type, the URL should be of the `.tar.gz` or `.tar` archive which is downloaded so that a file within it can be exported as a file.

    - Example: